Oualata, Mauritanie موريتانيا - Things to Do in Oualata

 Insider Tips

-Bring cash in local currency (Mauritanian ouguiya) as there are no ATMs or card payment facilities in Oualata
+Bring a good supply of cash in local currency (Mauritanian ouguiya) as there are no ATMs or card payment options in Oualata

-Learn basic French or Arabic phrases as English is rarely spoken, and showing respect for local customs greatly enhances the experience
+Learn a few basic Arabic or French phrases as English is rarely spoken, and showing effort to communicate in local languages is greatly appreciated by residents

 Explore Activities in Oualata